7RU7H/Archive/Virtualization/Disable-Time-Synchronisation-With-Host-For-Guest-VMs.md

 # Disable Time Synchronisation with Host for Guest VMs

 Disabling Time Synchronisation with Host for Guest Virtual Machines is of situational importance and generally it is not necessary.
-If for example you happen to being [[Attacking-Kerberos]], but are not  synchronised to the Domain Controller internal clock skew errors or maybe you what to have a Honeypot or create [[Malware-Sandbox]] where the time is deliberately set for deceptive purposes..
+If for example you happen to being [[Attacking-Kerberos]], but are not synchronised to the Domain Controller, endless internal clock skew errors or maybe you what to have a Honeypot or create [[Malware-Sandbox]] where the time is deliberately set for deceptive purposes.. so change it:
 ## [VMWare](https://kb.vmware.com/s/article/1189)

 - Solutions to syncing to host: